 What is the protocol for work created by an artist who is sitting (or who has a family member) on the Drammy Committee?

-Are there pre-published nominees?
+Are there pre-published finalists?

 When are the winners announced?